mattlayman.com

 before we've even started our project.

-That tool is the django-admin
+That tool is the `django-admin` script.

 We saw it all the way back